Beta Theta Pi: History

+In 1879, Beta Theta Pi became the first college fraternity to publish its constitution.

 Men of Principle initiative

 In August 1996, St. Lawrence University Chairman and Beta Theta Pi alumnus E.B.
 Wilson wrote a letter to the editor of The Beta Theta Pi magazine challenging the general fraternity to undertake a project to reverse the emerging Greek and Beta culture, which he felt was not in line with their core values.

-In response to Wilson and a number of institutional difficulties, the Men of Principle initiative was started during the 1998–99 academic year.
-Three chapters, Nebraska, Georgia and Pennsylvania, were used as pilot chapters for the new program.
+In response to Wilson and several institutional difficulties, the Men of Principle initiative was started during the 1998–99 academic year.
+Three chapters, Nebraska, Georgia, and Pennsylvania, were used as pilot chapters for the new program.
 After this first year of piloting, the Men of Principle initiative was officially introduced at the 160th General Convention in Oxford, in 1999.

-According to the fraternity, before Men of Principle, the Fraternity's average chapter GPA was just above a 2.8.
-In 2019, the fraternity's GPA rose to 3.251 – an all-time high.
-The average chapter size in 2019 was 72 men, compared to 48.9 in 1997.
-In 1997, there was an average of two advisors per chapter, while as of 2019 there was an average of seven advisors working with each one of the chapters.
-Beta received some backlash for the initiative.
-Between the beginning of the program in 1998 and 2013, its international headquarters closed 85 chapters for failing to comply with the Men of Principle initiative.

-As part of the Men of Principle initiative, Beta runs several leadership programs for undergraduate members and alumni.
+Since the beginning of the initiative in 1998, its international headquarters closed 64 chapters by 2008 and 85 chapters by 2013 for hazing or failing to comply with standards set by the Men of Principle initiative.
 As of 2019, approximately 25,000 members graduated from one of the fraternity's leadership programs.

+The program was later renamed the "John and Nellie Wooden Institute for Men of Principle", named for member and basketball coach John Wooden, in Oxford, Ohio.

+Symbols

+The five core values espoused by Beta Theta Pi are cultivation of intellect, responsible conduct, mutual assistance, integrity, and trust.
+These are the underpinnings for their mission statement to "develop men of principle for a principled life."

+Coat of arms

+The coat of arms of Beta Theta Pi includes the Beta dragon, which, according to the symbolism guide, differs from other artistic or historical concepts of dragons as it is not intended to represent evil or a threat.
+The fraternity explains it represents courage and respect, depicted as "...calm and caring, rather than [as] many other dragons that are made to seem threatening or aggressive."
+In the coat of arms, the Beta dragon is placed on top of a shield; the shield is emblazoned with the three stars of Beta Theta Pi and other stylizations from heraldry.
+Under that shield is a golden banner upon which is one of Beta's mottos "__kai__".

+Flag

+The flag of Beta Theta Pi similarly displays several symbols of the fraternity.
+The flag includes three horizontal stripes, blue, then white, and then blue.
+The flag shows three five-pointed stars that are made to form an equilateral triangle.
+The Beta dragon is set within this equilateral triangle.